 "Margaret, we're just working together."

 She smiled and gave him the knowing look he remembered so well from Korea.
 "That's what we used to say in Korea.
-Usually right before we fell into bed together."
+Usually right before we fell into bed again."

 Barbara walked in then with the coffees, her face scarlet.
 He guessed she'd caught Margaret's comment, and that they didn't talk so plain about falling into bed in her neck of the woods.
 Putting the coffees down on his desk, she said, "Sir.
 Ma'am."
 Then she fled.